Turkey's New York investor meetings fail to stem lira rout

 “The selling is largely foreign.
 Even if the aim of the prime minister ... was to strengthen investor confidence, what’s happening at the moment creates fear the opposite has happened.”

-Bank stocks .XBANK tumbled four percent, partly on fears the lira’s depreciation would feed through to inflation and trigger losses on their bond portfolios.
+Bank stocks .XBANK tumbled 4 percent, partly on fears the lira’s depreciation would feed through to inflation and trigger losses on their bond portfolios.

 Davutoglu himself was upbeat about the investor meetings.